benblack769/benblack769.github.io/coding_posts/cpu-archetecture.md

 Some examples

-    movps 16(%rcx), %xmm0 //move packed
-    addss %xmm0, %xmm1
-    movss %xmm0, 16(%rcx)
+    movps 16(%rcx), %xmm0   //move packed (128 bits of) data starting from 16 bytes off %rcx to %xmm0 addss %xmm0, %xmm1      //add first single precision float (32 bits) of %xmm0 to first one in %xmm1 movss %xmm0, 16(%rcx)   //move first 32 bits of %xmm0 to 16 byes off %rcx

 There is also some archaic floating point arithmetic which is horribly slow, but it can work on 80 bit floats.
 If you ever see anything like `fld` or `fadd`, then you can check it out [here](https://docs.oracle.com/cd/E18752_01/html/817-5477/eoizy.html).

+There is a lot of other things you can learn, which may be important.
+There are integer vector instructions as well.
+And vector instructions are not the only important ones: `mulx` is a recently added instruction for cryptography, and it operates on regular registers.

 ### References

-I don't recommend spending lots of time learning assembly.
 You can do almost everything you can with assembly with compiler intrinsics ([decent overview on microsoft's site](https://msdn.microsoft.com/en-us/library/26td21ds.aspx)).

-Here is a good and complete reference on intel's intrinsics, which are implemented on gcc, clang, vcc, and icc: https://software.intel.com/sites/landingpage/IntrinsicsGuide/
+Here is an amazing reference on intel's intrinsics.
+I have learned more about x86 from this site than from any assembly reference: https://software.intel.com/sites/landingpage/IntrinsicsGuide/.
+This is implemented on gcc, clang, vcc, and icc.

 On the other hand, if you really do want to write x86 assembly, then you will need good references.
 Here are some of the more complete ones.